toadlyBroodle/spam-bot-3000/README.md

 			- leave line unaltered to promote to
 		- [-p] then promote to remaining tweets in scrapeDump.txt

-## reddit initial setup
-- install praw python library dependency `pip install praw`
-- <a href="https://praw.readthedocs.io/en/v4.0.0/getting_started/configuration/prawini.html">update praw.ini</a> with <a href="http://pythonforengineers.com/build-a-reddit-bot-part-1/">your reddit app credentials</a>

 ## notes
-Future updates will include modules for promoting to reddit, facebook, instagram, etc.
+Future updates will include modules for promoting to facebook, instagram, etc.